drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/CombineResults.rst

     - A tab-separated dataframe with the droplet singlet-doublet classification and the individual assignment (for demultiplexing softwares) per droplet

-  1. Generate a droplet type summary file
+  2. Generate a droplet type summary file

     - Provides the number of droplets classified for each combination of droplet classifications by each software

-  1. Generate demultiplexing individual assignment summary file
+  3. Generate demultiplexing individual assignment summary file

     - Provides the number of droplets classified for each combination of individual assignment droplet classifications by each software

-  1. If individuals have not been assigned to each cluster for reference-free demultiplexing softewares, will create a common assignment across all demultiplexing softwares for easy comparison
+  4. If individuals have not been assigned to each cluster for reference-free demultiplexing softwares, will create a common assignment across all demultiplexing softwares for easy comparison

-  1. Combined final droplet assignment from all softwares included
+  5. Combined final droplet assignment from all softwares included

-    - Uses one of four intersectional methods to combine software assingments together into a single combined assignment per barcode
+    - Uses one of four intersectional methods to combine software assignments together into a single combined assignment per barcode

 and to generate a summary file for all the software combinations and if you ran demultiplexing softwares, it will also generate a demultiplexing summary file for the individual and cluster assignments from the demultiplexing softwares.